microchad/bw/src/routes/docs/legacy-planning.md

 <caption>Learn more about Coinkite's SeedXOR [seedXOR.com](https://seedxor.com/)</caption> ​

-We liked the idea, and think it can be applied to Border Wallets for legacy planning and handover.
+We liked the idea, and it can be applied to Border Wallets for legacy planning and handover.

-With the Border Wallet approach to Pattern construction, instead of taking a top-down/splitting approach like XOR does, we can adopt a bottom-up/building approach.
+With the Border Wallet approach to Pattern construction, instead of taking a top-down, splitting approach like XOR does, we can adopt a bottom-up, combinatory approach.

-Here's how:
+### Here's how

 > Step 1: Child A draws (or is given) an 11-word Pattern of their own.
 You map it onto a master Entropy Grid, and record each word to calculate the checksum.
 You add a passphrase, creating a wallet, and deposit funds solely for Child A. This is Wallet A.